Vangelis Nastos

 Vangelis Nastos (Βαγγέλης Νάστος; born 13 September 1980) is a Greek former football defender who last played for Veria in the Greek Super League.

 Club career

 Nastos is a youth product of PAOK FC and had contract with the club of Thessaloniki from 1996 to 2003.
 In the meantime he had played for AEL and Kalamata on loan.

 Nastos previously played for Perugia Calcio, Vicenza Calcio and Ascoli Calcio in Serie B. His contract with Atromitos wasn't renewed and so the player was released by the club on 30 June 2015.
 He played six consecutive seasons for the club and he made a total of 117 appearances scoring six times.
 On 6 August 2015, he signed to Veria for a year.
-Nastos debuted on 23 August 2015 against PAS Giannina.
-On 1 July 2016, he retired from professional football.
+Nastos made his professional debut on 23 August 2015 in a match against PAS Giannina.
+However, his career was relatively short-lived as he retired from professional football on 1 July 2016.